• Skip to primary navigation

 • Heat over a medium-low heat, stirring occasionally.
 After a few minutes start to break down some of the berries with a wooden spoon.

-• The compote will thicken up over time.
-The longer you heat it, the thicker it will be.
-For the perfect consistency for cheesecake toppings and muffin fillings, I recommend taking the saucepan off the heat around 8 minutes.
+• The compote will continue to thicken as it cooks.
+For the perfect consistency for cheesecake toppings and muffin fillings, remove the saucepan from the heat after about 8 minutes.

 • Pour the compote into a mason jar and allow to cool.
 Use as desired.